Subroto Mukerjee: Early career

 In 1928, the British Government agreed to permit Indians to enter the Royal Air Force College Cranwell.
 While initially only two vacancies were recommended, the number was later increased to six.
 This was done so that a flight of a squadron could be completely Indian.
-Mukerjee sat for the Cranwell entrance examination, becoming one of the first six Indians selected to undergo two years of flying training at the Royal Air Force College.
+Mukerjee sat for the Cranwell entrance examination, becoming one of the first six Indians selected to undergo two years of flying training at the college.

 With the Indian Air Force Act being passed by the Central Legislative Assembly, the IAF was established on 8 October 1932 as an auxiliary force of the Royal Air Force.
 Mukerjee was commissioned as a pilot officer.
 After completing their training at Cranwell, the Indian pilots received further training at the Army Cooperation School at Old Sarum Airfield in Wiltshire.
 Mukerjee served with the No. 16 Squadron RAF for about a year before returning to India.

-On 1 April 1933, "A" Flight of the No. 1 Squadron IAF was formed at Drigh Road in Karachi with Flight Lieutenant Cecil Bouchier, DFC in command.
+On 1 April 1933, "A" Flight of the No. 1 Squadron IAF was formed at Drigh Road in Karachi, with Flight Lieutenant Cecil Bouchier in command.
 Mukerjee was one of the five Indian pilots who made up the flight.
 The flight was equipped with four Westland Wapitis.
-On 15 February 1934, Mukerjee was promoted to the rank of Flying Officer.
+On 15 February 1934, Mukerjee was promoted to the rank of flying officer.

+Though widely regarded as the first Indian officer in the Indian Air Force, Subroto Mukerjee was in fact the second Indian to be commissioned.
+The first was Harish Chander Sircar, who was dismissed from service in 1935.

 In 1936, a rebellion erupted in North-West Frontier Province (NWFP), led by the Pukhtoon tribes.
-The Indian Air Force were forced to play a major role in containing the rebellion, due to the harsh terrains of the region.
+The Indian Air Force were forced to play a major role in containing the rebellion due to the harsh terrain of the region.
 Mukerjee was awarded the India General Service Medal with the clasps 'North West Frontier 1936–37', and 'North West Frontier 1937–39'.

-In July 1938, 'B' flight of the No. 1 Squadron IAF was formed and Mukerjee took command of the flight.
+In July 1938, 'B' flight of the No. 1 Squadron IAF was formed.
+Mukerjee took command of the flight.
 He was one of the three flying officers of the three flights of No. 1 Squadron.
-On 15 February 1939, he was promoted to the rank of Flight Lieutenant.
+On 15 February 1939, he was promoted to the rank of flight lieutenant.
 He took command of the No. 1 Squadron on 16 March 1939, the first Indian officer to command a squadron.
-In June 1939, under Mukerjee, the squadron converted to Hawker Hart aircraft with a few Hawker Audax aircraft on its inventory.
+In June 1939, under Mukerjee, the squadron converted to Hawker Hart aircraft with a few Hawker Audax aircraft in its inventory.
 He led the squadron into action at Miramshah in NWFP.